 Torre de Alta Mar

-250-feet above sea-level, clinging to the top of a cable tower as part of the funicular railway that climbs up Montjuïc, restaurant Torre de Alta Mar has the city's best views.
+250-feet above sea-level, clinging to the top of a cable tower as part of the funicular railway that climbs up Montjuïc, restaurant Torre de Alta Mar has the best panoramic views of Barcelona.
 On one side is the Gothic Quarter and the other the sea.
 Equally appealing is their luxurious herring caviar served with grape vinaigrette.

 Like an English gentleman's club, Dry Martini in Eixample is all oak and leather furnishings.
 Surroundings that naturally lend themselves to that lip-stiffeningly dry drink.
 Suprisingly, owner Javier de las Muelas is also a big fan of Sangria.
 He argues that, with the right ingredients, it can be more than just sticky holiday hooch.